-Polymyalgia rheumatica is an inflammatory disorder that causes muscle pain and stiffness, primarily in your neck, shoulders, upper arms, hips and thighs.
-Symptoms of polymyalgia rheumatica (pol-ee-my-AL-juh roo-MA-ti-kah) usually begin quickly over a few days.
+Polymyalgia rheumatica is an inflammatory disorder that causes muscle pain and stiffness.
+The pain and stiffness often occur in your shoulders, neck, upper arms and hips.
+Symptoms of polymyalgia rheumatica (pol-ee-my-AL-juh roo-MA-ti-kah) usually begin quickly, within two weeks.

-Most people who develop polymyalgia rheumatica are older than 65, and it rarely affects people younger than 50.
+Most people who develop polymyalgia rheumatica are older than 65.
+It rarely affects people younger than 50.

 Anti-inflammatory drugs called corticosteroids improve the symptoms of polymyalgia rheumatica, but these drugs require careful monitoring for serious side effects.

-Polymyalgia rheumatica is related to and may coexist with another inflammatory disorder called giant cell arteritis, which can cause headaches, visual impairment, jaw pain and other symptoms.
+Polymyalgia rheumatica is related to another inflammatory disorder called giant cell arteritis, which can cause headaches, vision difficulties, jaw pain and other symptoms.
+It's possible to have both of these conditions together.

-The signs and symptoms of polymyalgia rheumatica include:
+The signs and symptoms of polymyalgia rheumatica usually occur on both sides of the body and may include:

 When to see a doctor